jempe/imagesplitter/README.md

-# ImageSplitter
+# imagesplitter

-ImageSplitter is a Go-based web service that splits large images into smaller chunks and provides them as a downloadable ZIP file.
+imagesplitter is a Go-based web service that splits large images into smaller chunks and provides them as a downloadable ZIP file.
 This is particularly useful for processing very tall images that need to be divided into manageable pieces.

 ## Features